preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 Read Receipt Status
 -------------------
 When a document is published, the author can choose to send a notification to some users, and when doing so, can also choose to receive read receipts, to make sure the notification has reached them.
-The check Read Receipts for a document:
+To check Read Receipts for a document:

 1. Click the dot menu for the document.
 2. Select "Read Receipt status".
 3. Select the edition to check.

-Now you can see a list of those you sent the notification to, there e-mail address and the status, read or not.
+Now you can see a list of those that has received a notification to, there e-mail address and the status, read or not.
 It can look like this:

 .. image:: read-receipt-status.png